pwnageByButchy/pwnageByButchy.github.io/_posts/2020-01-29-use-the-tools-that-linux-gave-you.md

 With Grep really the only limitation is your knowledge of regular expressions.
 Definitely take the time to "try" and understand them...it's worth it!

 Somethings to know/remember:
-..*Script only records the current session so you can feel free to open a second terminal session and it wont record it... now if you are like me 1 terminal window is not enough, look at the man page for script there is an --append option or in your second terminal create a different output file.
+* Script only records the current session so you can feel free to open a second terminal session and it wont record it... now if you are like me 1 terminal window is not enough, look at the man page for script there is an --append option or in your second terminal create a different output file.
 For example I run nmap in a seperate window and create a second file called nmapOutput.txt which I then use grep to strip out all the IPs and services.
 But really learn these commands and use and abuse them

-..*Script only does terminal applications, anything in a GUI you'll need to configure that application to generate an output file.
+* Script only does terminal applications, anything in a GUI you'll need to configure that application to generate an output file.